 2 cups saltine cracker crumbs

 1 teaspoon black pepper

 vegetable oil for frying

-Note: You can adjust the egg and cracker to get the right consistency for the crochet.
+Cook's Note: You can adjust the egg and cracker to get the right consistency for the croquettes.